 Special meetings of the Board (“Special Board Meetings”) may be called at any time by the President, or by the Secretary/Treasurer under direction of the majority of the members of the Board who are eligible to vote.
 Notice of Special Board Meetings shall be given in the same manner as regular Board Meetings as provided in these Bylaws.

 Special Board Meetings shall be held at the registered office of The Society or at such other location as specified in the notice of the meeting, including electronic or telephonic meetings.
-A record of such meeting shall be made in the minutes of the following regular Board Meeting.
+A record of such a meeting shall be made in the minutes of the following regular Board Meeting.

 Section 3. - Executive Committee Meetings

 Meetings of the Executive Officers of the Board (“Executive Committee Meetings”) may be called at any time by the President, or by the Secretary/Treasurer under direction of the majority of the members of the Board who are eligible to vote.
-Notice of Executive Committee Meetings shall be given in the same manner as regular Board Meetings as provided in these Bylaws, unless an Emergency Meeting as provided for in the Idaho Nonprofit Corporation Act.
+Notice of Executive Committee Meetings shall be given in the same manner as regular Board Meetings as provided in these Bylaws, unless an Emergency Meeting, as defined and provided for in the Idaho Nonprofit Corporation Act.

 Executive Committee Meetings shall be held at the registered office of The Society or at such other location as specified in the notice of the meeting, including electronic or telephonic meetings.
 A record of such meeting shall be made in the minutes of the following regular Board Meeting and subject to review as provided in Article IV, Section 4.C. of these Bylaws.